projektwahl/perfect-group-allocation/README.md

 # basic example of podman in podman

-this works:
-podman system reset
+podman inspect quay.io/podman/stable
-podman run -it --rm debian:sid apt update && apt install -y podman curl podman run -it --rm debian:sid apt update
+podman run -it --rm --privileged quay.io/podman/stable podman run -it --rm quay.io/podman/stable # this creates a warning

 so I can reproduce with our test image and sudo which is interesting